ViTAE-Transformer/DeepSolo/README.md

 ## Citation

-If you find DeepSolo helpful, please consider giving this repo a star:star: and citing:
+If you find DeepSolo helpful, please consider giving this repo a star :star: and citing:
 ```bibtex
 @inproceedings{ye2023deepsolo,
   title={DeepSolo: Let Transformer Decoder with Explicit Points Solo for Text Spotting},